The Woman with No Name: Production

 Calvert invested her own savings in the film, estimated between £12,000-£15,000.

 Reception

 Box office

 The film earned £105,000 to the producers.

 Critical

-The Monthly Film Bulletin wrote: "A portentous and improbable melodrama, indifferently acted, and complete wich explorations of moorland country in mist and thunder-storm, a nightmare dream sequence in negative, and thundering background music, which fails to supply the suspense lacking in the direction."
+The Monthly Film Bulletin wrote: "A portentous and improbable melodrama, indifferently acted, and complete with explorations of moorland country in mist and thunder-storm, a nightmare dream sequence in negative, and thundering background music, which fails to supply the suspense lacking in the direction."

 Variety wrote: "Boxoffice barometer for Her Panelled Door won't rise much above fair, since it is a somber affair based on the old amnesia gimmick and presented with comparatively little imagination. ...
-The whole business is acted with a heavy hand, but the uninspired screenplay by Guy Morgan anc Ladislas Vajda seldom affords opportunity for much more thar staid, spotty sequences.
+The whole business is acted with a heavy hand, but the uninspired screenplay by Guy Morgan and Ladislas Vajda seldom affords opportunity for much more than staid, spotty sequences.
 Direction by Vajda is no more inspiring than the story; photography by Otto Heller is firstrate; music by Allan Gray is excellont."